clabby/howitzer/README.md

 - It's Rust code
 - ...that was [originally Go code][cannon]
 - ...that runs an EVM
-- ...emulating a MIPS machine
+- ...emulating a MIPS64 machine
+- ...that was originally a MIPS32 machine
 - ...running [compiled Go code][op-program]
 - ...that runs an EVM